 The transition section from Paynes Landing to Orange Springs consists of flooded standing timber and areas of floating vegetation.
-The pool section from Orange Springs to Kirkpatrick Dam, including the river channel and the Cross Florida Barge Canal, consists of floating and submersed vegetation, dead standing timber and submersed and partially submersed trees and stumps.
+The pool section from Orange Springs to Kirkpatrick Dam, including the river channel and the Cross Florida Barge Canal, consists of floating and submerged vegetation, dead standing timber and submerged and partially submerged trees and stumps.
 The Barge Canal and river channel have water depths up to 30 feet deep.
-Submersed vegetation (hydrilla, coontail and eelgrass) is common in the pool section of the reservoir.
+Submersed vegetation (hydrilla, coontail, and eelgrass) is common in the pool section of the reservoir.
 Drawdowns are conducted every three to four years on the reservoir for aquatic plant control and fish and wildlife habitat enhancement.

 Temporary boat ramps will be located at Kenwood Landing, Orange Springs, and Hog Valley, where anglers can launch into the Barge Canal and river channel.
 The Orange Springs ramp is also a popular bank-fishing site.
 During the drawdown, anglers targeting largemouth bass can expect to experience excellent fishing using a variety of baits around the river channel bends from Kenwood to Cypress Bayou as well as areas in the main pool.
 Black crappie anglers will have success trolling live minnows and/or jigs along the edges of the Barge Canal, as well as the river channel bends in the Kenwood area.

 *Special note: Look out for floating logs.
-Use caution when boating in the river channel, Barge Canal and stump fields.
+Use caution when boating in the river channel, Barge Canal, and stump fields.

 Largemouth bass anglers should keep an eye out for tagged fish worth $5 or $50.
 The tags are orange spaghetti-like tags attached to the fish adjacent to the dorsal fin.
 If a tagged fish is caught, anglers can simply cut the tag from the fish and send it to the address printed on the side of the tag to claim their reward.